girlCoder8/girlCoder8/README.md

 ****

 **👇🏾👇🏾
-Contact me if you'd like for me to develop AI solutions, or analyze your Web, Mobile, API applications and develop an automation framework from scratch.**
+Contact me if you'd like for me to develop AI solutions, analyze your Web, Mobile, API applications and develop an automation framework from scratch and integrate an AI solution.**

 - 📫 If you're interested, I can be reached at: **befitnhealthy4life@gmail.com**.